No Products in the Cart

 Here are some tips to improve your bounce house’s safety.
 A safe bounce house is less likely to experience sudden floating or cause untoward accidents to its users.

 Follow your residential bouncer manufacturer’s advice on installing and securing your jump house.
 Typically, bounce houses are secured using 30 to 40-inch heavy-duty metal stakes.
 Hammer the stakes firmly into the ground, but don’t be complacent as strong wind gusts can rip them out easily.
 Secure your inflatable house further by:

 Following these measures ensure that your bounce house is safely grounded and will not easily be taken away by strong winds should there be one.

 Inflatables should not be installed and used if wind speeds start rising at 15-25 miles per hour.
-Always monitor the wind and weather forecasts before setting up the bounce house and continuously throughout the event’s duration.
+Always monitor the wind and weather forecasts before setting up the commercial bounce house and continuously throughout the event’s duration.